kyma-project/telemetry-manager/docs/contributor/arch/010-logging-flow-healthiness-status-api.md

 > **NOTE:** `BufferFillingUp` should not result in a negative condition status.
 This reason would be aggregated as warning in the Telemetry module status.

-The file-system buffer related metrics are not mappable to a particular LogPipeline.
-Thus, the condition has to be set on all pipelines if indicated by file-system buffer metrics.
+The metrics related to file-system buffer are not mappable to a particular LogPipeline.
+Thus, the condition must be set on all pipelines if indicated by file-system buffer metrics.